abaskabato/Azure-Pipelines-Error-Analysis---AZPEA/README.md

-This project is temporarly posted as sample work.
+This project is temporarily posted as sample work.

 # Azure-Pipelines-Error-Analysis---AZPEA